netw0rm/atlaskit/README.md

 yarn run test/unit
 ```

-To run test for a single package you can pass the package name (the name used in the directory not the package.json) like so:
+To run tests for a single package you can pass the package name (the name used in the directory not the package.json) like so:

 ```
 yarn run test/unit avatar